Redstone Pilot Grant

 Congratulations to the recipients!

-If you have questions regarding the next cycle of our pilot grant competition, we are here to help!
-Redstone Global Center staff will be happy to assist you in preparing a full proposal.
+For other questions regarding the next cycle of our pilot grant competition, RGC staff will be happy to assist you.
 Please contact us at redstonectratgwu [dot] edu (redstonectr[at]gwu[dot]edu).